 The Kaplan-Meier plot is shown below.
 Although the survival curves do overlap, particularly for early time points, survival for the high LDL group seems to be consistently higher compared to the normal LDL group.
 This difference is more apparent at later time points.
 However, the confidence intervals on the survival curves are overlapping so it is possible that the survival times are the same between LDL groups.
 The estimate yielded for the hazard ratio estimate 0.72.
 That is, the patients with high LDL have 0.72 times the risk of death compared to the patients with low LDL.
 The 95% confidence interval for the hazard ratio is (0.42, 1.23).
 Note this confidence interval contains 1, so it is possible that the LDL groups have equal risk of death.
 A p-value of 0.23 was yielded from the log-rank test.
 We, therefore, cannot reject the null hypothesis that the survival curves are unequal for all time points.
 This is consistent with our confidence interval generated for the hazard curve.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Wrong interpretation of CI(-1)

++1 for KM

+Total: 10/10

 I would use have assessed the association between LDL levels and 5-year all cause mortality by using censored data analyses as in question 7.
 Although it was valid to dichotomize death, we do lose some information when treating death as a binary variable.
 When looking at the survival curves as in question 7, we can see how the relationship between LDL and death changes over time as well as the overall relationship.
+Choose appropriate analysis (4)

+Performed analysis that are vaild (2)

+Knowing the fact about losing information when you dichotomize a continuous variable (1)

+7/10